NikoHienonen/repo-viewer-app/README.md

 # Repo Viewer App
-> An app to search for users on Github and review their repositories
+> An app to search for repositories on Github by user, and see the ten latest commits of said repo.
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)